What should I do if a loved one has passed away?

 If a Social Security payment was returned in error after the member's passing, the estate or beneficiaries must contact the Social Security Administration (SSA) directly.
 We cannot reclaim or reissue these funds on your behalf.
 The executor or next of kin should:

-What happens if the deceased member had a safety deposit box?
+What happens if your deceased loved one had a safety deposit box?

 Tyndall does not have any safety deposit boxes as of January 2018.
 Any safety deposit box before January 2018 would have been serviced by the account owner at that time.